rifmj/protofolio/docs/reference/limitations.md

 }
 ```

-## Performance Considerations
+## Performance Considerations ⚡

-### Large Specifications
+### Large Specifications 📊

-For large specifications with many messages:
+For large specifications with many messages - scale smartly! 🚀

 - Consider splitting into multiple `AsyncApi` structs
 - Use simpler types where possible
 - Cache generated specs if generating frequently

-### Schema Generation
+### Schema Generation 🔄

 Schema generation is automatically cached by type, but the first generation can be slow for complex types.
-Subsequent calls are fast due to caching.
+Subsequent calls are fast due to caching - smart caching! 🧠

-## Future Improvements
+## Future Improvements 🔮

-Potential future enhancements:
+Potential future enhancements - exciting stuff coming! 🚀

 - Full compile-time channel validation using const generics or other Rust features
 - Additional protocol support (AMQP, WebSocket, etc.)